-Find broken coax cables using this tester and your oscilloscopeDesigned by land-boards, Ships from United States of America
+Find broken coax cables using this tester and your oscilloscopeDesigned by Land Boards, LLC in United States of America

-What is it?
+Wiki Page for the Fast Pulse Generator What is it?
 Fast Edge Pulse Generator for use as a Time Domain Reflectometer (TDR).
-Used to measure cable length and test continuity/termination of 50 or 75 Ohm coax cables.
-3D Printed case in pict...Read More…
+Used to measure cable length and test continuity/termination of 50 or 75 Ohm…Read More…

 Fast Edge Pulse Generator for use as a Time Domain Reflectometer (TDR).
 Used to measure cable length and test continuity/termination of 50 or 75 Ohm coax cables.